 Xiaofei Li, Radu Horaud, Laurent Girin, Sharon Gannot.
 Local Relative Transfer Function for Sound Source Localization.
 EUSIPCO 2015. [pdf] [Slides] [dataset] [bibtex]

-Video: Sound-source localization with the direct-path relative transfer function
+Video: Supervised Sound-source localization with the direct-path relative transfer function

 An example for online multiple-speaker localization: top The CGMM weights along time. bottom The black circles represent the detected speakers by selecting the peaks of CGMM weights.
 The gray curves represent the ground-truth trajectories of active speakers.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.